ICOM IC-705

 The ICOM IC-705 is a multimode HF/VHF/UHF portable amateur radio transceiver.
 The radio has 5 watts of output when using its internal battery and 10 watts of output when using external power.
-With the rise in award programs such as Summits on the Air, and Parks on the Air this lightweight fully functional radio is a popular choice for people using them in the field.
-The IC-705 has support for a wide variety of commonly used amateur radio modes including ICOM's proprietary digital voice mode D-STAR.
+With the rise in award programs such as Summits on the Air and Parks on the Air, this lightweight fully functional radio is a popular choice for people using them in the field.
+The IC-705 has support for a wide variety of commonly used amateur radio modes, including ICOM's proprietary digital voice mode, D-STAR.
 The IC-705 is also one of the first mainstream amateur radios to use SDR technology instead of the older superheterodyne design.
-Additionally the IC-705 has multiple extra features that are useful when operating in the field.
-Supporting the radio's D-STAR module is a GPS receiver to allow users to send their location though the D-STAR network as well as help locate nearby repeater systems.
-In addition to the GPS receiver the radio supports 2.4 GHz Wi-Fi which allows users to connect their computers or tablets to the IC-705 for running digital data modes such as PSK31, Winlink, and FT8.
-The radio has been praised for its size, easy to use menus, large easy to read screen and the quality of its build.
-Common criticisms of the radio include its lack of a built in antenna tuner and its price compared to other more powerful radios on the market.
+The IC-705 has multiple extra features that are useful when operating in the field.
+Supporting the radio's D-STAR module is a GPS receiver to allow users to send their location though the D-STAR network, as well as help locate nearby repeater systems.
+In addition to the GPS receiver, the radio supports 2.4 GHz Wi-Fi, which allows users to connect their computers or tablets to the IC-705 for running digital data modes such as PSK31, Winlink, and FT8.

+The radio has been praised for its size, easy-to-use menus, large easy-to-read screen and the quality of its build.
+Common criticisms of the radio include its lack of a built-in antenna tuner and its price, compared to other more powerful radios on the market.